Quick reference guide

 The shares or assets being sold are formally transferred to the buyer upon closing of the transaction.
 Usually, the purchase price is paid on closing.

-The acquisition agreement will typically provide that on closing, the seller will deliver to the buyer the relevant documents relating to officer appointments and revocation of authorities (for share sales) as well as title documents, and other documents necessary for the buyer to obtain legal title to the shares or assets acquired.
+The acquisition agreement will typically provide that on closing, the seller will deliver to the buyer the relevant documents relating to board and shareholder approvals for the transaction, officer appointments/resignations, and revocation of authorities (for share sales) as well as title documents, and other documents necessary for the buyer to obtain legal title to the shares or assets acquired.

 Warranty and indemnity insurance

-In recent years, there has been an increase in the uptake of warranty and indemnity (W&I) insurance by corporate and private equity parties in M&A transactions.
+In recent years, there has been an increase in the uptake of warranty and indemnity (W&I) insurance by corporate and private equity parties in M&A transactions, and it is now a common consideration in structuring private M&A deals.
 There are two main types of W&I insurance: a buyer-side policy and a seller-side policy.

 Foreign investment restrictions